/*

 <<set $divertedTo to "">>

 <<set $approach to "">>You are N227ER, a Cirrus SF50 Vision Jet G2+, sitting third in line for taxi at Runway 1 at Ronald Reagan Washington National Airport (KDCA).
 It is 0828 local on a bright Monday morning in June.
-You are a 1,100-hour commercial-rated, instrument-current, SF50-type-rated pilot.
-Solo.
-Your DASSP badge is clipped to your pocket.
-Your fuel is full — 296 gallons of Jet-A for a 196-nm flight that should take forty-two minutes gate to gate.
+You are a 1,100-hour commercial-rated, instrument-current, SF50-type-rated pilot, single-pilot as always.
+The only other soul aboard is your armed security officer, required furniture on every DASSP leg out of National, who is already in seat three with coffee and a paperback.
+Your fuel load is 135 gallons of Jet-A: trip fuel, alternate, the IFR reserve, and a pad on top, your standard shuttle uplift.
+At DCA fuel prices, the pad stays modest.

 You are cleared to KTEB via the JCOBY4 departure, DQO V308 MXE PHLBO V16 BIGGY, direct.
 Cruise: FL230.
 You have the full route briefed and loaded.
 Your filed time en route is 0:42.
 Your alternate is KMMU, Morristown.
 You have 45 minutes of reserve.
 The day, on paper, is clean.